prateekcode/AndroidEssentialLibraries/README.md

 25. [Greedo Layout for Android](https://github.com/500px/greedo-layout-for-android): A drop-in custom layout manager for Android RecyclerViews to layout a grid of photos while respecting their aspect ratios.
 26. [DragDropSwipeRecyclerview](https://github.com/ernestoyaquello/DragDropSwipeRecyclerview) : Kotlin Android library that extends RecyclerView to support gestures like drag & drop and swipe, among others.
 It works with vertical, horizontal and grid lists.

+## Rating
+1. [SimpleRatingBar](https://github.com/williamyyu/SimpleRatingBar): A simple RatingBar that you can easier to customize image and animations

 ## SeekBar
 1. [RangeSeekBar](https://github.com/MohammedAlaaMorsi/RangeSeekBar): Android Range Seekbar library that support Min & Max Value for API level >= 16 and support Step Value